-When the orthopedic surgeon Dr. Stephen Levin was at a natural history museum and saw the wires holding up the neck of the same type of dinosaur above, he did not get the picture to go together.
-How could his neck have been held up originally?
-The reason for the fascination is that it is a mechanically impossible structure – at least according to the traditional way of looking at the structure.
+Dr. Stephen Levin, an orthopedic surgeon, was at the Natural History Museum and saw wires holding up the neck of the same type of dinosaur as on the picture above.
+And he was questioning in his head – how was his neck held up formerly?
+The reason for fascination is that it is a mechanically impossible structure – at least according to the traditional way of looking at the structure.

 Why is this interesting?
-What Levin came up with was that the structural form that the architect Buckminster Fuller calls Tensegrity – a combination of the words Tension and Integrity – is also present in anatomy, and it explains how the dinosaur could keep his neck up.
+Levin discovered that the structural form called Tensegrity – a combination of words Tension and Integrity – is present in anatomy, and explains how dinosaurs could keep their neck up.

 The picture shows The Needle Tower – a fascinating piece of work that is held together and held up because of the tension and equilibrium, tensegrity, created between the different parts.